Zowe-Java-SDK/ZosShell/README.md

-    set <arg>               - set environment variable with arg value in the following format: key=value touch <arg>             - create empty member if does not exist, arg represents a member or dataset(member) uname                   - show current connected host name usermod <arg>           - modify username or password of current connection, arg can be -u or -p vi <arg>                - where arg is a sequential dataset or member name, arg will be downloaded and displayed for editing, use save command to save changes
+    set <arg>               - set environment variable with arg value in the following format: key=value touch <arg>             - create empty member if does not exist, arg represents a member or dataset(member) uname                   - show current connected host name usermod <arg>           - modify username or password of current connection, arg can be either -u or -p vi <arg>                - where arg is a sequential dataset or member name, arg will be downloaded and displayed for editing, use save command to save changes
-    whoami                  - show current connected user name
+    whoami                  - show current set connection's username

 Along with following custom commands: